History of medicine: Humors

 In De temperamentis, Galen linked what he called temperaments, or personality characteristics, to a person's natural mixture of humors.
 He also said that the best place to check the balance of temperaments was in the palm of the hand.
 A person that is considered to be phlegmatic is said to be an introvert, even-tempered, calm, and peaceful.
 This person would have an excess of phlegm, which is described as a viscous substance or mucous.
 Similarly, a melancholic temperament related to being moody, anxious, depressed, introverted, and pessimistic.
-A melancholic temperament is caused by an excess of black bile, which is sedimentary and dark in color.
+A melancholic temperament is caused by an excess of black bile, which is sedimentary and dark in colour.
 Being extroverted, talkative, easygoing, carefree, and sociable coincides with a sanguine temperament, which is linked to too much blood.
-Finally, a choleric temperament is related to too much yellow bile, which is actually red in color and has the texture of foam; it is associated with being aggressive, excitable, impulsive, and also extroverted.
+Finally, a choleric temperament is related to too much yellow bile, which is actually red in colour and has the texture of foam; it is associated with being aggressive, excitable, impulsive, and also extroverted.